mrdbourke/tensorflow-deep-learning/README.md

 * [Part 1](https://youtu.be/tpCFfeUEGs8) contains notebooks 00, 01 and some of 02 (see below)
 * [Part 2](https://youtu.be/ZUKz4125WNI) starts where part 1 left off and finishes the rest of 02

+Videos going through the rest of the notebooks (03 - 10) are available in [the full course](https://dbourke.link/ZTMTFcourse).

 ## Contents of this page
 - [Course materials](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials) (everything you'll need for completing the course)
 - [Course structure](https://github.com/mrdbourke/tensorflow-deep-learning#course-structure) (how this course is taught)